 A Brief History of the Ukrainian Cultural Institute

-The Ukrainian Cultural Institute was organized by the North Dakota Ukrainians in 1980.
+The Ukrainian Cultural Institute was organized by descendants of Ukrainian immigrants in 1980.
 Its organization was prompted by a desire to preserve the Ukrainian culture in North Dakota.
-President of Dickinson State University, Dr. Albert A. Watrel participated with the Ukrainian community in developing the guidelines needed to meet the aims of the proposed organization.
+Albert Watrel, president of Dickinson State College, participated with the Ukrainian community in developing the guidelines needed to meet the aims of the proposed organization.

-On May 30, 1980, the Ukrainian community and Dickinson State University signed an agreement which read: "Memorandum of Agreement between the Ukrainian Community and Dickinson State College for the purpose of establishing a Ukrainian Cultural Institute which is dedicated for the furthering of education through the preserving, promoting, and displaying of the Ukrainian Culture".
-Dated this 31st Day of May, 1980.
+On May 31, 1980, the Ukrainian community and Dickinson State signed an agreement which read: "Memorandum of Agreement between the Ukrainian Community and Dickinson State College for the purpose of establishing a Ukrainian Cultural Institute which is dedicated for the furthering of education through the preserving, promoting, and displaying of the Ukrainian Culture."

-As UCI grew, a building was purchased on Villard Street in Dickinson to house the Institute's administrative office, a gift shop, museum displays, the Marie Halun Bloch Library, with dozens of modern and historical books, a large kitchen for the production of pyrohy, made available to the general public through local grocery stores, and by direct purchase at the UCI.
-The building also offers space for Lenten Lunches, UCI's board meetings, choir practices, and other events.
+As UCI grew, a building was purchased on Villard Street in Dickinson.
+The facility now includes the UCI's administrative office, a gift shop, museum displays, the Marie Halun Bloch Library, with dozens of modern and historical books, a large kitchen for the production of pyrohy, which is made available to the general public through local grocery stores and by direct purchase at UCI.
+The building also offers space for UCI's Lenten Lunches series, UCI's board meetings, and other events.
 The facility is available to rent for non-UCI and family events.